 The Mouse Resource Facility (MRF) was added to the GEMF in 1999 as a means to supply the need for mouse reagents.
-The MRF stocks numerous mouse reagents.
-The MRF provides genomic DNA, has a set of northern blots for screening, and can supply hormones for superovulation.
-Additionally, the MRF maintains a small colony of Cre and lacZ transgenic mice essential for the generation of conditional deletions in mice.
-These reagents are generally provided free, or for a small fee to cover maintenance costs.
+The MRF stocks numerous mouse reagents, including genomic DNA, plasmids used for DNA constructs and hormones for superovulation.
+Additionally, the MRF maintains a small colony of Cre and lacZ transgenic mice and other reporter mice.
+These reagents are provided for a small fee to cover maintenance costs.

 The MRF stocks a variety of plasmids commonly used in the construction of DNA for the manipulation of the mouse genome.
 These include plasmids containing the neomycin gene that confers G418 resistance, Cre-loxP containing plasmids, plasmids containing the FRT sites used by FLP recombinase, LacZ containing plasmids and various other useful plasmids.